julianheavyside/STAT545-hw01-heavyside-julian/README.md

 **README.md file**

 After creating my repo, I made a few basic changes to my README.md file in the browser.
 Then, I created a new RStudio project with version control, and pulled the content of the repo to the local project.
-I made several more changes (added some photos, changed font size and italicized some things) to the README.md file locally with RStudio, then committed and pushed to github.com
+I made several more changes (added some photos, changed font size and italicized some things) to the README.md file locally using RStudio, then committed and pushed to github.com

 **R Markdown document**